 Payá was never imprisoned, but his family say he received various death threats.
 On 22 July 2012, he lost his life in a controversial car crash in Cuba.
-EP President Martin Schulz, in homage, stated his belief that 'Oswaldo Payá's ideas will survive as his work and commitment have inspired a generation of Cuban activists who were following his example in promoting political freedom and human rights.'
+The President of the European Parliament, Martin Schulz, in homage, stated his belief that 'Oswaldo Payá's ideas will survive as his work and commitment have inspired a generation of Cuban activists who were following his example in promoting political freedom and human rights.'

-The Christian Liberation Movement continues to call for a clarification of the circumstances of his death.
-His family have rejected the official version of a car accident.
-His daughter, Rosa María, has pled for an impartial international inquiry into her father's death before the UN Human Rights Council and other international organisations including the EP, and denounced the persecution and threats inflicted on the family by state security agents.
-In 2013, Payá's family moved to the US, in what they said was a temporary move.
+The Christian Liberation Movement continues to call for clarification of the circumstances of his death.
+His family have rejected the official account that the road collision that caused his death was an accident.
+His daughter, Rosa María, has pleaded for an impartial international inquiry into her father's death before the UN Human Rights Council and other international organisations, including the European Parliament, and denounced the persecution and threats inflicted on the family by state security agents.
+In 2013 Payá's family moved to the United States, in what they said was a temporary move.